bassmonkey620/Machine-Lab/finalProject/README.md

 ### My Theme Ideas ###

 #### The Traveller ####
 Mechanisms depict what we do when travelling, such as walking with a backpack on, sitting on a train/plane, sipping something in a cafe, taking a photograph of some monument, etc. This would be one clock, perhaps deconstructed (numbers spread out and light up around different form than traditional clock) with twelve mechanisms.
+Here is one potential mechanism:

 ![The Traveller Sketch](https://github.com/bassmonkey620/Machine-Lab/blob/master/finalProject/referenceMedia/finalProject_travellerTheme_sketch.jpg)